 Getting Started on Developing a Copyright Policy

-Copyright policies exist in a variety of forms, styles and lengths, and writing one may seem like a daunting task.
+Copyright policies exist in a variety of forms, styles and lengths.
+Writing one may seem like a daunting task.
 Where do you begin?
 First, read copyright policies from other organizations.

-Next, prepare an outline of the important issues.
-What are the important copyright and licensing issues to include in your policy?
+Next, prepare an outline of the important copyright and licensing issues to include in your policy.
+What are they?
 Only you can answer that question.
 What issues arise in your library or organization?
-Some common issues include:
+Common issues include:

 - Posting content online